isomerpages/moe-yishunsec/_accolades/Students/Alumnus.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Accolades/Student/Sempio_Alyssa_Marie_Sayo.jpg">
 </div>
 <p>Class : 5N1 (2021)</p>
+<p>Alyssa was a hardworking and committed student who balanced her studies
-<p>Sempio Alyssa Marie was hardworking student and a member of Volleyball
-and had presented the school in North Division tournaments.
-Alyssa contributed actively as a member of the class committee, supporting her peers and playing a part in the school community.</p>
+with an active co-curricular life.
+As a dedicated member of the Volleyball Team, she proudly represented the school in several tournaments.
+Alyssa also served as a member of the class committee, where she supported her peers and contributed meaningfully to the school community.</p>
 <hr>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Accolades/Student/Ethan_Fong.jpg">
 </div>
 <p>Class: 4N3 (2020)</p>
-<p>Ethan Fong was a cheerful and well-behaved student.
-He was a member of
+<p>Ethan Fong was a cheerful and well-behaved student who contributed actively
-the Football club and had represented the school at various tournaments.
-Ethan has also served actively in the class committee, playing a valuable role in supporting his peers and contributing to the school community.</p>
+to school life.
+As a dedicated member of the Football Club, he proudly represented the school in various tournaments.
+Beyond the field, Ethan served in the class committee, playing a valuable role in supporting his peers and strengthening the class spirit.
+His positive attitude and commitment made him a well-respected member of the school community.</p>
 <hr>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Accolades/Student/Putri_Salsabila_Bte_Mohamad_Azman.jpg">
 </div>
 <p>Class: 4E6 (2018)</p>
-<p>Putri Salsabila was an active contributor in the school.
-She was in the
+<p>Putri Salsabila was an active and passionate contributor to school life.
-English Drama CCA and represented the school in the SYF competitions in 2015 and 2017 where the team achieved a Certificate of Distinction in 2017.</p>
-<p>Putri also served as a Prefect and an EXCO member, making significant
-contributions to the planning and execution of school events.</p>
+As a dedicated member of the English Drama CCA, she represented the school at the Singapore Youth Festival (SYF) in 2015 and 2017, where her team proudly achieved a Certificate of Distinction in 2017.
+Beyond the stage, Putri served as a Prefect and EXCO member, playing a key role in the planning and execution of major school events, leaving a lasting impact on the school community.</p>
 <hr>
 <div class="isomer-image-wrapper">
 <img style="width: 50%;" height="auto" width="100%" alt="" src="/images/Accolades/Student/Outsanding_Alumnus_Alena_and_Aaqil.png">
 </div>
-<p></p>
+<p>Alena was an active member of the Infocomm/Media Club and also served
+as a Prefect.
+She contributed meaningfully to the success of many school events through her dedication and teamwork.
+Alena exemplifies the Yishunite ideals, embodying the qualities of a thinker, innovator, and contributor.</p>
+<p>Aaqil demonstrated outstanding leadership and character during his time
+in school.
+He served as a Warrant Officer in NCDCC and was the Head Prefect in 2021/2022, leading his peers with dedication and integrity.
+Recognised for his exemplary conduct, Aaqil was awarded the Edusave Character Award.
+He also contributed actively to the success of many school events, leaving a lasting impact on the school community.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 50%;" height="auto" width="100%" alt="" src="/images/Accolades/Student/Achievement_in_National_Service.png">
 </div>
-<p></p>
+<p>A truly proud moment for YSS.
+Thejesvi’s remarkable achievements are a
+testament to his determination and discipline.
+During his time at YSS, he was an active member of the Football team, representing the school in the NSG, and also contributed significantly to his CCA, Badminton, demonstrating commitment and teamwork across multiple areas.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 50%;" height="auto" width="100%" alt="" src="/images/Accolades/Student/Yishun_Secondary_School_R_Divana_SB.jpg">
 </div>